rtlrecguy-del/leradioapp/README.md

 No Internet is needed for this Container.
 Just intranet.

-I suggest for security that in your router you block the Single Board Computer(for example) Docker Server from the internet.
+I suggest for security that in your router you block the Single Board Computer(for example) Docker Server from the internet as an extra security precaution.

 It doesn't require updates for a guide because guide data isn't relatively available for FM Radio.